stephaneVercouillieBMID/slate/source/login.html.md

 <a name="AuthNRequest"></a>
 ## 3.2.
 Forging an Authentication Request

 First, you will forg a HTTPS GET request that MUST be sent to the itsme® Authorization Endpoint.
-The itsme® Authorization Endpoint can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key `authorization_endpoint`.
+The itsme® Authorization Endpoint can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key <i>"authorization_endpoint"</i>.

 <aside class="alert">By opposition to the OpenID Connect specifications, POST method is not authorized when triggering the itsme® App through the Universal/App Link mechanism only support the HTTP GET method on the Authorisation Endpoint.
 More information about Universal links and App links can be found in the <a href="#UniversalLinks">section 3.4</a>.
 </aside>